 3. LUCID Gel Foam

 But the main feature of this incredible mattress is its cooling technology.
-From the ventilated material cover to the gel beads designed to disperse heat, this is the perfect choice if you are a hot sleeper and could use some help regulating your body temperature.
+From the ventilated material cover to the gel beads designed to disperse heat, this is a perfect choice if you are a hot sleeper and could use some help regulating your body temperature.

 When used as a couch, the thickness (10 inches) can be a little tricky to get out of.
 Whether or not this is a real problem depends entirely on your preference…

 If you want a simple couch mattress with less “hollowing” around where you sit, you should opt for one of the 8 inch options.
 However, if you want to prioritize comfort and give your guests the “best sleep they’ve had in years”, this is a spectacularly good choice.

 - Considerably Quicker Expansion